apache/airflow/UPDATING.md

 ## Airflow 1.10.1

+### New `dag_processor_manager_log_location` config option

+The DAG parsing manager log now by default will be log into a file, where its location is controlled by the new `dag_processor_manager_log_location` config option in core section.

+### new `sync_parallelism` config option in celery section

+The new `sync_parallelism` config option will control how many processes CeleryExecutor will use to fetch celery task state in parallel.
+Default value is max(1, number of cores - 1)

 ### StatsD Metrics

 The `scheduler_heartbeat` metric has been changed from a gauge to a counter.
 Each loop of the scheduler will increment the counter by 1.
 This provides a higher degree of visibility and allows for better integration with Prometheus using the [StatsD Exporter](https://github.com/prometheus/statsd_exporter).
 Scheduler upness can be determined by graphing and alerting using a rate.
 If the scheduler goes down, the rate will drop to 0.